MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 As you make design choices for your virtual machine deployment, review the [design principles](/azure/architecture/framework/security/security-principles) for security.

 > [!div class="checklist"]
-Review the security baselines for each type of virtual machine:
 > - Review the [Linux security baseline](/security/benchmark/azure/baselines/virtual-machines-linux-security-baseline)
 > - Review the [Windows security baseline](/security/benchmark/azure/baselines/virtual-machines-windows-security-baseline)
 > - Manage authentication and access control.